hatonlee/indolent/docs/ai.md

 # AI usage in development
 Used ChatGPT GPT-5 via [ChatGPT](https://chatgpt.com) and GPT-4-o-mini/GPT-4.1 via [CurreChat](https://curre.helsinki.fi/chat) and the GitHub Copilot -extension in Visual Studio Code.
+Code completions and suggestions via GitHub Copilot were used moderately.

 ##### [0.1.4] - 2025-12-21
 - For improving mermaid diagrams in the architecture documentation.
-- For designing the UI components and views structure including the WindowManager class.
+- For designing the structure of UI components and layouts and creating the WindowManager class.

 ### [0.1.3] - 2025-12-09
 - For planning the refactoring of the ui into components and views.
 Used the copilot chat "Plan"-feature to develop a plan and structure for the refactoring.